How to Apply

 - Please note that if an applicant does not include transcripts for all institutions, or reflects attending all institutions in their online application, the Admissions Office will not assess the file.

 Official transcripts must be sent directly from the issuing institution.
-We will accept official transcripts by mail, courier or fax.
-We will also accept an official electronic transcript from the issuing institution, or the electronic transcript service approved by the issuing institution.
+We accept official electronic transcripts from the issuing institution, or the electronic transcript service approved by the issuing institution.
+Electronic transcripts can be sent to firstname.lastname@example.org.
+Any official transcripts received by mail, courier or fax in the JD admissions office will still be accepted and attached to your application.

 - Please note you do not need to provide your Dalhousie or King’s College transcripts.
 They will be provided to the Admissions Office directly from the Dalhousie University Registrar’s Office.